XGRIDS Pro Guide™ / Module 5: Project Scale & Map Fusion

 For indoor facilities where RTK is unavailable (data centers, hospitals, industrial interiors), control points are the only viable connection method between sessions collected months apart.
 Plan accordingly:

 • Install permanent physical markers at control point locations.
 Floor paint, adhesive targets, survey nails, or embedded anchors eliminate the need to re-survey positions at each visit.
-Shared point positions only need to be approximately consistent (within 1.6 ft / 0.5 m horizontal, within 20 degrees orientation, approximately 4 in / 10 cm height), but a physical mark removes the guesswork.
+Shared point positions only need to be approximately consistent (within 1.6 ft / 0.5 m horizontal, ±20 degrees orientation, approximately 4 in / 10 cm height), but a physical mark removes the guesswork

-Detailed guidance on recurring scan alignment, including permanent control networks, rescan route planning, and residual verification, is covered in 3.5 Data Center Scanning.
+Detailed guidance on recurring scan alignment (including permanent control networks, rescan route planning, and residual verification) is covered in 3.5 Data Centers.

 A segment with no connection to its neighbors cannot be fused.
 Every segment must be linkable to at least one adjacent segment through either RTK or matching control points.
 A segment that fails this requirement must be removed from the fusion job or recollected.
 There is no post-processing workaround.